fire-cracker/myBlog/README.md

 ## Features

--Users can create an account and log in,
+- Users can create an account and log in,
--A user can write and post,
+- A user can write and post,
--A user can see a history of posts,
+- A user can see a history of posts,
--The user can add, edit or delete posts,
+- The user can add, edit or delete posts,

 ## Built with

--Django,
--Html,
--Css,
--Bootstrap
--ORMs
+- Django,
+- Html,
+- Css,
+- Bootstrap
+- ORMs

 ## End Points
--`get(localhost:5000/)`                 - Shows all Post
+- `get(localhost:5000/)`                 -  Shows all Post
--`get(localhost:5000/post/:id)`         - Shows a particular Post
+- `get(localhost:5000/post/:id)`         -  Shows a particular Post
--`post(localhost:5000/post/new)`        - Saves and publishes a post -`put(localhost:5000/post/:id/edit)`    - Edit/Update a particular post
+- `post(localhost:5000/post/new)`        -  Saves and publishes a post
+- `put(localhost:5000/post/:id/edit)`    -  Edit/Update a particular post
--`delete(localhost:5000/post/:id)`      - Deletes a particular post
+- `delete(localhost:5000/post/:id)`      - Deletes a particular post

 ## Known issues